 If you choose not to enroll in Uvaro, there are still a number of alternative bootcamps and resources that can help you start a career in tech sales.

 - The online bootcamp GrowthX Academy has courses for people who are interested in sales, business development, product management, UX design, and growth marketing.
-Read more about GrowthX Academy in our review of the program.
+Likewise, School16 and GreenFig teach marketing, sales, and product management.

 - Tradecraft is a tech bootcamp and immersion program that offers courses in sales, product design, growth marketing, and more.
 Their 12-week program is designed for people looking to land a job at a high-growth startup.